Jim Gray (computer scientist): Disappearance

 Gray, an experienced sailor, owned a 40 foot sailboat.
 On January 28, 2007, he failed to return from a short solo trip to scatter his mother's ashes at the Farallon Islands near San Francisco.
 The weather was clear, and no distress call was received, nor was any signal detected from the boat's automatic Emergency Position-Indicating Radio Beacon.

 A four-day Coast Guard search using planes, helicopters, and boats found nothing.

 On February 1, 2007, the DigitalGlobe satellite scanned the area and the thousands of images were posted to Amazon Mechanical Turk.
 Students, colleagues, and friends of Gray, and computer scientists around the world formed a "Jim Gray Group" to study these images for clues.
 On February 16 this search was suspended, and an underwater search using sophisticated equipment ended May 31.

+Marine search expert Bob Bilger explains that the type of boat used by Gray, a C&C 40 is vulnerable to hull damage, and can sink as quickly as in 30 seconds, also taking any equipment with it, not leaving any loose debris.

 The University of California, Berkeley and Gray's family hosted a tribute on May 31, 2008.
+Five years after the disappearance, Carnes petitioned a court to have her husband declared dead and on January 28, 2012, Gray was declared legally dead.

+In 2012, Carnes co-authored a paper on coping with ambiguous loss.
+In 2014, in conjunction with the disappearance of Malaysia Airlines Flight 370, CNN interviewed Carnes.
+At the time, she lived with her elderly mother who was suffering from dementia in Wisconsin.

+Legacy

-Microsoft's WorldWide Telescope software is dedicated to Gray.
-In 2008, Microsoft opened a research center in Madison, Wisconsin, named after Jim Gray.
-On January 28, 2012, Gray was declared legally dead.
+Microsoft's WorldWide Telescope software was dedicated to Gray.
+In 2008, Microsoft Research opened Gray Systems Lab, a research center in Madison, Wisconsin, named after Jim Gray.

-Jim Gray eScience Award
+Database conference SIGMOD confers the Jim Gray Doctoral Dissertation Award annually to doctoral candidates researching databases.

 Each year, Microsoft Research presents the Jim Gray eScience Award to a researcher who has made an outstanding contribution to the field of data-intensive computing.
 Award recipients are selected for their ground-breaking, fundamental contributions to the field of eScience.
 Previous award winners include Alex Szalay (2007), Carole Goble (2008), Jeff Dozier (2009), Phil Bourne (2010), Mark Abbott (2011), Antony John Williams (2012), and Dr. David Lipman, M.D.
 (2013).